Hakimbek/my-spring-framework-notes/4_Spring_JDBC/README.md

 ```

 ### pom.xml
-Remained unchanged as in the previous example
+Remained unchanged as in the previous examples